What is The Board of Medicine?

 First, Do No Harm.

 Much of our current practice of medicine is in direct violation of the Hippocratic Oath.
 One powerful example is that we have seen a startling rise in the number of deaths and disabilities due to over-prescription and misuse of opioid narcotics and benzodiazepines over the last 20 years.
-Furthermore, we have also seen a spike in the number of people diagnosed with treatment-resistant chronic illnesses, specifically mental illnesses.
+We have also seen a spike in the number of people diagnosed with treatment-resistant chronic illnesses, specifically mental illnesses.
 The pharmaceuticals often prescribed to treat these chronic conditions have many adverse or unwanted effects that often get worse the longer the medicine is taken.
 Some of these side effects are unfortunately permanent.

 Choose how you heal.

-Thankfully, plant medicines, like many herbs (e.g., valerian root, turmeric, ashwaganda), hemp derived cannabinoids (e.g., CBD, CBDA), and therapeutic mushrooms are extremely safe when used and dosed properly.
+Thankfully, plant medicines, like many herbs (e.g., valerian root, turmeric, ashwaganda), hemp derived cannabinoids (e.g., CBD, CBDA, CBN), and therapeutic mushrooms are extremely safe when used and dosed properly.
 There are other techniques, such as breath work, meditation, yoga, massage, acupuncture, and wearable technologies that have few to no side effects and are also powerful treatment options, particularly for those who are not good candidates for medicine.
-It is critical for us to be aware of these tools in our toolbox, and specifically their risks and benefits, so that we can understand when they may be good choices over other riskier treatment options.
+It is critical for us to be aware of these tools in our toolbox, and specifically their risks and benefits, so that we can understand when they may be good choices over riskier treatment options.
 This is how Hippocrates originally described medicines that heal and how he intended medicines to be used for treatment.

 The Board of Medicine has focused on developing the world’s first peer-reviewed evidence-based guidelines for the use of such medicines, techniques, and technologies that are currently unregulated in the market because so many of them are safe and effective when used correctly.
 Science is now demonstrating how and why these tools work.
 The better we understand these tools, the better care we can deliver to ourselves and our clients.
 The Board of Medicine is proud to bring this essential knowledge to you so that, finally, you can choose how you heal yourself and others.